fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Consider homosexuality for example.
 It is prohibited by the major religions of the world.
 Until the 20th century, it was considered immoral and a punishable offence in the US.

 Now it has become so rampant that those who disapprove of it, let alone denounce it, are labeled as “intolerant and narrow-minded.”
 It is being promoted and celebrated widely to make it popular.
 Even the cartoons that children watch increasingly include homosexual references.

+In Abrahamic religions, the common things are beliveing in the God of Abraham, believe in the concept of prophets and believe in the Judgement Day.
+Other large group of religions is dharmic religions that includes Hinduism and Buddism and Jainism.
+INstead of Judgement day they believe in reincarnation. they also believe in some sort of judgement: Karma.

 </details>